Computing Pareto-Optimal and Almost Envy-Free Allocations of Indivisible Goods: Finding EQ1+fPO allocations of goods

+Thus, the algorithm performs price-rise or transfer steps while the allocation is not EQ1.
+If the algorithm terminates, the allocation must be EQ1 (Line 2).
+By arguments similar to Lemma~\ref{lem:alloc-on-mbb}, we can show that the outcome throughout the execution of the algorithm is always on MBB and hence is fPO.

-By arguments similar to Lemma~\ref{lem:alloc-on-mbb}, we can show that the allocation (together with associated prices) is always on MBB, and hence is fPO.
-Further the algorithm only terminates if the allocation is EQ1 (Line 7).
-Similar to Lemma~\ref{lem:utilinc}, we can show the following: \begin{lemma} Let $t_0$ be a time-step where agent $i$ ceases to be an LU agent, and let $t_\ell$ be the first subsequent time step just after which $i$ becomes the LU agent again.
+We now prove that the algorithm terminates.
+Similar to Lemma~\ref{lem:LSspending}, we can argue that the utility of the LU agents(s) does not decrease in the algorithm's run.
+Further, similar to Lemma~\ref{lem:utilinc}, we can show the following key lemma: \begin{lemma} Let $t_0$ be a time-step where agent $i$ ceases to be an LU agent, and let $t_\ell$ be the first subsequent time step just after which $i$ becomes the LU agent again.
 Then:

 \end{lemma} \begin{proof} From Lemma~\ref{lem:LSspending}, $i$ must have received some good $j$ at time step $t_0$.
-Since $j\in mbb_i$ at $t_0$, $v_{ij} > 0$.
+Since $j\in \MBB_i$ at $t_0$, $v_{ij} > 0$.
 Suppose $i$ does not lose any good in any subsequent iterations, then $\x^{t_\ell+1}_i \supseteq \x^{t_0}_i \cup \{j\}$, and hence $v_i(\x_i^{t_\ell+1}) > v_i(\x_i^{t_0})$.
-On the other hand suppose $i$ does lose some goods.
+On the other hand, suppose $i$ does lose some goods.
 Let $t_k\in(t_0,t_\ell]$ be a subsequent time step where $i$ loses a good $j'$ for the last time.
 Since $i$ does not lose any good after $t_k$, we have:

 If $i_k$ is a LU at $t_k$, then for $i$ to lose $j'$ it must be that: